Free Native Plants for Schools and Community Projects

 - Find out how to apply to receive free plants (PDF) from this program.
 This is the application for our spring 2019 cycle.
 Applications are due February 1, 2019.

 Since the program began in 2016, more than 4,700 plants have been distributed to 15 schools and 16 community groups, including neighborhood associations and community centers.
+Click on the button below for an interactive map of projects that have received plants from this program.

 Volunteer Grower Profiles